Nonextensive Thermodynamics of the Morse Oscillator: Signature and Solid State Application: Estimating specific heat of solids with the Morse oscillator potential

 \subsubsection{Low-temperature limit:}

 First, we will discuss the low-temperature case.
-It should be noted that we are not working in the extremely low temperature limit for which $k_B T \ll \hbar \omega.$ That is because at that temperature either $n=0$ or $n=0,~1$ states will participate in the thermal property of the system, and that will not be quite helpful for seeing the combined effect of the bound spectra and the nonextensivity.
-Thus, here by low temperature we refer to the limit $\hbar \omega < k_B T << D_e$.
+It should be noted that we are not working in the extremely low temperature limit for which $k_B T \ll \hbar \omega_0.$ That is because at that temperature either $n=0$ or $n=0,~1$ states will participate in the thermal property of the system, and that will not be quite helpful for seeing the combined effect of the bound spectra and the nonextensivity.
+Thus, here by low temperature we refer to the limit $\hbar \omega_0 < k_B T << D_e$.
 Now, at low temperature the upper limit of integration can be approximated to $\infty$ (as $\theta_D(T) >>T$), and thus the integration takes a finite value: Substituting this integration value in Eq.~\ref{int_eng_0} we get the following expression:

-From this internal energy expression, we get the following specific heat expression: where c is the coefficient of the correction term which arises due to the anharmonicity of the potential of the Morse oscillator and the value of c is $\frac{7}{32}(\frac{k_B T}{D_e}).$
+From this internal energy expression, we get the following specific heat expression: where c is the coefficient of the correction term which arises due to the anharmonicity of the potential of the Morse oscillator, and the value of c is $\frac{7}{32}(\frac{k_B }{D_e}).$ At extremely low temperature ($T \to 0$) $C_v \to 0$, consistent with the thermodynamic laws.